lz-chen/research-agent/README.md

 # Research Agent

 This repository contains a research agent application designed to facilitate paper research and slide generation.
 It consists of a backend powered by FastAPI and a frontend built with Streamlit.

+**Note:**
+the frontend part of this project is still under development.

 ## Project Structure

 ```
 ├── backend                     # Backend code using FastAPI
+│   ├── prompts                 # Prompts used in the workflow
+│   ├── services                # Services for LLMs and embeddings
+│   ├── utils                   # Utility functions
-│   ├── app                     # FastAPI application files
+│   ├── workflows               # Workflow difinitions
 │   ├── config.py               # Configuration settings
 │   ├── models.py               # Pydantic models
-│   ├── services                # Services for LLMs and embeddings
+│   ├── main.py                 # Main entry point for FastAPI
-│   ├── utils                   # Utility functions
-│   ├── workflows               # Workflow scripts
 │   ├── Dockerfile              # Dockerfile for backend
 │   ├── pyproject.toml          # Backend dependencies
-│   ├── main.py                 # Main entry point for FastAPI
-│   ├── prompts                 # Prompt templates
 │   └── __init__.py             # Package initialization
 ├── frontend                    # Frontend code using Streamlit
 │   ├── pages                   # Streamlit pages
-│   ├── assets                  # Static assets for the frontend
 │   ├── Dockerfile              # Dockerfile for frontend
 │   ├── pyproject.toml          # Frontend dependencies
 └── └── app.py                  # Main entry point for Streamlit